elsonpulikkan96/tf_aws_kronoss-wkspace/README.md

 Overview

-This Terraform configuration sets up an AWS environment with the following components:
+This Terraform setup configures an AWS environment with these components:

-A VPC with public and private subnets using the terraform-aws-modules/vpc/aws module.
+A VPC with public and private subnets using the official terraform-aws-modules/vpc/aws module.

-VPC Flow Logs enabled for better network monitoring.
+VPC Flow Logs enabled better network monitoring.

 A Transit Gateway for interconnecting VPCs.